golfomania/mp4_to_text/README.md

 ## mp4 to mp3

-option 1: using ffmpeg
+using ffmpeg
 ffmpeg -c:a copy

-option 2: feedeing mp4 directly to openAI Whisper
+ffmpeg -i input.mp4 -q:a 0 -map a output.mp3

 ## mp3 to text